IBM/charts/stable/ibm-odm-dev/README.md

-This repository is the home directory of IBM Operational Decision Manager for Developers Helm chart, where you can find early access material for this program.

-# ODM for developers Helm chart (ibm-odm-dev)(Beta Version)
+# IBM Operational Decision Manager V8.9.2 (dev)

-The [IBM® Operational Decision Manager](https://www.ibm.com/hr-en/marketplace/operational-decision-management) (ODM) chart (`ibm-odm-dev`) is used to deploy a cluster for evaluation purposes on IBM Cloud Private or other Kubernetes environments.
+The [IBM® Operational Decision Manager](https://www.ibm.com/hr-en/marketplace/operational-decision-management) (ODM) chart (`ibm-odm-dev`) is used to deploy a development cluster in IBM Cloud Private or other Kubernetes environments.

 ## Introduction